 Political Position: Center-Left Socialist Party

-Reporters without Borders, warns about the far-right Vox party after it made gains and came third in the country’s 2019 general election, where they state “VOX has distinguished itself by its crusade against the media.”
-In addition, Reporters without Borders also states that in Catalonia “journalists have been the targets of physical violence by both the police and independence supporters.”
+Reporters without Borders warn about the far-right Vox party after it made gains and came third in the country’s 2019 general election, where they state, “VOX has distinguished itself by its crusade against the media.”
+In addition, Reporters without Borders also says that “journalists have been the targets of physical violence in Catalonia by both the police and independence supporters.”